Force Majeure-2014

 Grade: A

-A Swedish film set in the alps of eastern France, the film is a family drama that is powerful, emotional, and especially psychological.
+A Swedish film set in the Alps of eastern France, the film is a family drama that is powerful, emotional, and especially psychological.
 The best films leave you absorbed in thoughtful conversation or introspection, and this film successfully did both for me.

-Tomas and Ebba are an attractive couple in their mid-thirties vacationing with their two young children, Vera and Harry.
+Tomas (Johannes Bah Kuhnke) and Ebba (Lisa Loven Kongsli) are an attractive couple in their mid-thirties vacationing with their two young children, Vera and Harry.
 Everyone is excited about the holiday as Tomas is away from work for a full week.
-They are a family of affluence and sophistication based on the luxurious mountain top hotel they stay in.

 However, there is a subdued level of tension among them.

 On the second day, they enjoy lunch at the hotel on an outdoor patio along the snowy mountainside.
 As a controlled avalanche begins to head their way there is suddenly panic as everyone flees for safety.
-The avalanche is feared out of control, but thankfully is mist and everyone safely returns to their lunch.

 The heart of the film is Ebba’s rage and Tomas’s guilt.

 What I adore most about this film is its intelligence.
-It is smart and well written.
-From a pacing perspective, it is admittedly slow and this may turn some viewers off.
-Simple scenes feature the family brushing teeth or napping- scenes in which not much happens.
+It is smart and well-written.
+From a pacing perspective, it is slow and may turn some viewers off.

 But the intense psychological aspect lying beneath the surface makes up for these uneventful scenes.
-Smart dialogue between characters is my favorites- Ebba sits in the lobby sipping a drink with her friend, a sophisticated, sexually promiscuous woman, who is vacationing alone to get a break from her husband and children.
+Smart dialogue between characters is my favorite.
+Ebba sits in the lobby sipping a drink with her friend, a sophisticated, promiscuous woman, who is vacationing alone to get a break from her husband and children.

 She picks up men for fun and has no hang-ups about it.
 This particular scene is laced with interesting discussion.
 Ebba cannot understand her friend’s life choices and freedom and reveals that she is afraid of being left alone- she comes across as judgmental and insecure whereas the friend is confident and secure.
-It is a “coffee talk” moment but reveals so much about the characters.

 The disagreement stays with Matts and Fanni throughout the night as they reveal their conflict and put themselves in the other couple’s shoes.

 Towards the end of Force Majeure events become strange as Matts and Tomas embark on a relaxing guy’s day out on the ski slope.
 As they sip drinks and listen to music an attractive female flirtatiously tells Tomas that her friend thinks he is the sexiest man she has ever seen.
-Tomas feels like a million bucks and the audience is happy for him- however, the woman quickly returns and informs them that she was mistaken and her friend was referring to another man.

 This escalates into a near fight and little dialogue is used throughout the scene.
 Rather, expressions are widely used.
 Later, a bizarre scene involves Tomas being accosted by frat boys and forced to guzzle beer- is this imagined or real?